Money exists mostly in our imagination.

 It all starts with people accepting, agreeing and believing in this new tool for exchange.
 Local currencies are often mocked as anti-capitalist initiatives from nostalgic liberals but they are just a reduced representation of the real thing.

-Ecuador is a nation of 16 millions which currency, the Sucre, disintegrated in one week after a troubled history.
+Ecuador is a nation of 16 million which currency, the Sucre, disintegrated in one week after a troubled history.
 People stopped believing in their own currency and adopted the US dollar.
 History is full of such examples, the Papiermark of Germany, the Argentinian Peso, the Zimbabwe Dollar… A currency fails when people no longer believe in it or agree about it.
 Money is trust.

 A paycheck is a promise.
 By working, you believe the guy who promised to pay you.
 You both trust the other to deliver.